exasol/exasol-java-tutorial/testing-tutorial/doc/software_testing.md

 ### Writing Your own Matcher

-## How and What Much Should I Test?
+## What and how Much Should I Test?

 - Where's your specification?
 - Can I reduce complexity to reduce the number of tests?